The Backwaters Paddle Quest: 2016: Red Destiny

 1The Pirates consisted of 3 Chicagoans that were out to steal all of the treasures in the backwaters.
-Unaffilated with the event, they stole the remaining bi-force from an island and shipped it to the creator of Paddle Quest months later at his Santa Monica, CA address.
+Unaffiliated with the event, they stole the remaining bi-force from an island and shipped it to the creator of Paddle Quest months later at his Santa Monica, CA address.

 2 A fishing lure invented by Dr. John M. Kirsch, M.D.